A Nadel vanishing theorem for metrics with minimal singularities on big line bundles: Preliminaries

-Here $\varphi$ is called the local \textit{weight} of $h$ with respect to the trivialization. \\ (2) A (singular) metric $h$ on $F$ is said to have {\textit{algebraic}} (resp. {\textit{analytic}}) {\textit{singularities}}, if there exists an ideal sheaf $\mathcal{I} \subset \mathcal{O}_{X}$ such that a local weight $ \varphi$ of $h$ can be locally written as
+Here $\varphi$ is called the local \textit{weight} of $h$ with respect to the trivialization. \\ (2) The {\textit{curvature current}} $\sqrt{-1} \Theta_{h}(F)$ associated to $h$ is defined by

+where $ \varphi$ is a local weight of $h$. \\ (3) A singular metric $h$ on $F$ is said to have {\textit{algebraic}} (resp. {\textit{analytic}}) {\textit{singularities}}, if there exists an ideal sheaf $\mathcal{I} \subset \mathcal{O}_{X}$ such that a local weight $ \varphi$ of $h$ can be locally written as